“The first time I saw React’s syntax, I closed the browser tab.”

 Advance your IT career with Telerik Academy Upskill React.

-Save up to BGN 450 by completing your application and submitting your online test by July 10!
+Complete your application and submit your online test by September 25!